t-lock/sveltempl/svelte/README.md

-# The svelte side of Templte
+# The svelte side of SvelTempl

 Dev mode:
 ```